maelys-mcardle/snowflake/docs/language-reference.md

 ### Literals

-`LITERAL` can be variable, boolean, integer, floating point, or string.
+Literals can be variable, boolean, integer, floating point, or string.

 #### Variable